Dell ECS, versions 3

 Apply vendor security updates immediately.
 Monitor for exploitation attempts and review access logs.

-A vulnerability has been found in code-projects Student Information System 2
+A security vulnerability has been detected in code-projects Online Reviewer System 1

-A vulnerability has been found in code-projects Student Information System 2
+A security vulnerability has been detected in code-projects Online Reviewer System 1

 Executive Summary: